On Tate conjecture for the special fibers of some unitary Shimura varieties: Construction of cycles in the case of

 Consider the interval $[r-\delta, s+\delta]$; it contains $s-r+2\delta$ unit segments with integer endpoints.
-We will parametrize the cycles on the Shimura variety by the $\delta$ elements subsets of these $s-r+2\delta$ unit segments; there are exactly $\binom{s-r+2\delta}\delta$ such subsets.
+We will parametrize the cycles on the Shimura variety by the subsets of these $s-r+2\delta$ unit segments of cardinality $\delta$.
+There are exactly $\binom{s-r+2\delta}\delta$ such subsets.
 Let $\bfj$ be one of them.
 Then we can write the union of all the segments in $\bfj$ as

 such that all $j_{\alpha,i}$ are integers,

 and we have $\sum_{\alpha=1}^\epsilon (j_{\alpha,2} - j_{\alpha,1}) = \delta$.
 For notational convenience, we put $j_{0,1} = j_{0,2} = 0$.

 We define $Z_{\bfj}$ to be the subset of $\overline \FF_p$-points $z$ of $\Sh_{r,s}$ such that the reduced Dieudonn\'e modules $\tilde \calD(\calA_z)^\circ_1$ and $\tilde\calD(\calA_z)^\circ_2$ contain submodules $\tilde \calE_1$ and $\tilde \calE_2$ satisfying \eqref{E:condition for getting another abelian varieties} for $m =\epsilon$, i.e.